KIWi Compass

 What does 'Integration into institutional strategies' mean?

-It is increasingly the case that international partnerships are subordinate to overarching institutional strategies and form parts of a process of profile building in which various higher education stakeholders are involved.
+It is increasingly the case that international cooperation is subordinate to overarching institutional strategies and forms part of a process of profile building in which various higher education stakeholders are involved.
 These include higher education senior leaders, academics, researchers and students, along with administrative staff and departments with responsibilities across all faculties, such as international offices, welcome centres, graduate schools, and marketing and communications departments.

-The German Science and Humanities Council (Wissenschaftsrat) has clearly stated the significance of internationalisation strategies (2018) and surveys such as DAAD (2019) show that, at almost all higher education institutions, internationalisation activities are embedded with a strategy aimed at developing an institutional profile by establishing academic and regional strategic focuses.
+The German Science and Humanities Council (Wissenschaftsrat) has clearly stated the relevance of internationalisation strategies (2018), and surveys (such as DAAD 2019) show that, at almost all higher education institutions, internationalisation activities are embedded within a strategy aimed at developing an institutional profile by establishing academic and regional strategic focuses.
 At the level of higher education leadership, this entails actively managing international cooperation partnerships and consolidating activities.
 It also requires fostering acceptance among the academics and researchers (i.e. those who de facto initiate and implement international activities) so as to work towards a common goal.

 Key Questions